3 changes you need to know about VouchedFor and why you should take a fresh look

 Explaining their decision VouchedFor said: “Following several calls for greater fee transparency from consumers and our adviser community, we have added a new, more comprehensive, ‘Fees’ tab to your profile.
 This tab enables you to give a more accurate breakdown of how you charge, and the ability to explain those charges in a clear and concise manner.”

 We welcome these changes; the firm rating is particularly useful.
-While the fees tab will give advisers and planners who want to disclose their charges an opportunity to do so; so far VouchedFor tell me that over 300 have chosen to do so.
+While the fees tab will give advisers and planners who want to disclose their charges an opportunity to do so; so far adviser directories such as VouchedFor tell me that over 300 have chosen to do so.

 For most, VouchedFor will produce a steady flow of new enquiries, but it’s turning in to more than that.
 It’s at the forefront of raising standards with its recent request that advisers and planners sign a ‘statement of support’ Furthermore, their tools allow advisers and planners to prove the great service they offer, and the value added.
 Used correctly these should drive an uplift on your communications and client interactions.
 More of that next week, until then…